tkareine/MiniFuture/README.md

 * Maybe Swift will support enumerations with generified associated values later?
 When that happens, consider implementing `Try<T>` as an enumeration.
 This should help pattern matching on `Try<T>`.
-* Implement future cancellation and timeouts
+* Implement Future cancellation and timeouts
-* Implement more composition operations on futures
+* Implement more composition operations on Futures